Alterna-Dev-Studio/alternadevstudio.com/README-directus.md

 # Test connection to Directus
 pnpm directus:test

+# Create sample content in Directus
+pnpm directus:sample-content
 ```

+### Testing the Connection

 The test script will check:
 - If Directus is running
 - If you can log in with your credentials
 - If the required collections exist
 - How many items are in each collection

+For detailed information about testing the connection, see [test-directus-connection.md](test-directus-connection.md).

+### Creating Sample Content

+The sample content script will create:
+- A sample blog post about Directus and Eleventy
+- A sample project for the AlternaDevStudio website
+- A sample stream recap about setting up Directus with Eleventy

+This is useful for testing the integration between Directus and Eleventy without having to manually create content.

 ## Accessing Directus